bighuang624/bighuang624.github.io/_publications/Troika.md

 ### Main Results

+![](https://kyonhuang.top/files/Troika/Troika-SOTA.png)

-The following results are obtained with a pre-trained CLIP (ViT-L/14).
+The above results are obtained with a pre-trained CLIP (ViT-L/14).
 More experimental results can be found in the paper.

-![](https://kyonhuang.top/files/Troika/Troika-SOTA.png)

 ### Qualitative Results